-Music is available to all students (Year 9-13).
+Music is available to all students (Years 9-13).
 Students in Years 10-13 are given the option to choose music as an elective.
-When taking music as a subject students learn group and solo performance, composing, theory, music appreciation, music technology, instrumentation and arranging.
+When taking music as a subject, students learn group and solo performance, composing, theory, music appreciation, music technology, instrumentation and arranging.

 In Year 9, music is a compulsory subject that forms part of the core Year 9 curriculum.
-Students are required to have itinerant music lessons on their chosen instrument and this is supported during class time.
-In addition students are taught music theory, music technology, aural awareness of musical genres.
-In addition they complete a research project on a particular music topic that interests them.
-At the end of the 12 weeks in classroom music the students present a concert to parents/caregivers & staff
+Students are required to have itinerant music lessons with their chosen instrument and this is supported during class time.
+In addition, students are taught music theory, music technology, aural awareness of musical genres.
+They also complete a research project on a particular music topic that interests them.
+At the end of the 12 weeks, the students present a concert to parents/caregivers and staff.

 Itinerant music scheme